Tutorial

 @filter func

-This macro registers func into OteraEngine, then you can use it as a filter(of course you have to pass it to filters argument of Template function).
-The form of func should be normal or one-line definition but not lambda.
+This macro registers func into OteraEngine, then the function is availble as a filter.
+The form of func should be normal or one-line definition but not anonymous.
+And you can also define filter with alias.

 Example